 The plant is distributed in the southern Cape in an area that includes Riversdale and Swellendam.
 The habitat of the species is described as stony slopes and sandstone cliffs in porous, slightly acidic soils.
-The Greek words scopelos meaning stone or rock and genos meaning descendant are combined in the generic name that indicates the habitat of a Scopelogena plant: child of the rock.
+The species is not considered to be threatened in its habitat early in the twenty first century.